content-left-bg.png

 Regional/Institute/Statutory Authority Directors:

-• Refer using the electronic lodgement service iRefer, allegations that raise a reasonable suspicion of harm to a student made against a principal, manager or supervisor to the Intake and Assessment team and not inform the principal, manager or supervisor, who is the subject of the allegation, unless otherwise directed by the Intake and Assessment team.
+• Refer using the electronic lodgement service iRefer, allegations that raise a reasonable suspicion of harm to a student made against a principal, manager or supervisor to the Intake Referrals and Partnerships team and not inform the principal, manager or supervisor, who is the subject of the allegation, unless otherwise directed by the Intake Referrals and Partnerships team.

-• Refer to the Intake and Assessment team any allegation of a failure by a Principal/Manager/Supervisor to protect a student from sexual abuse and/or failure to report suspected sexual abuse or likely sexual abuse of a student using the electronic lodgement service iRefer by selecting COC Breach.
-The referrer is not to inform the employee who is the subject of the allegation, unless otherwise directed or approved by the Intake and Assessment team.
+• Refer to the Intake Referrals and Partnerships team any allegation of a failure by a Principal/Manager/Supervisor to protect a student from sexual abuse and/or failure to report suspected sexual abuse or likely sexual abuse of a student using the electronic lodgement service iRefer by selecting COC Breach.
+The referrer is not to inform the employee who is the subject of the allegation, unless otherwise directed or approved by the Intake Referrals and Partnerships team.

-• Manage any ongoing risk to students presented by the principal, manager or supervisor, remaining in the workplace, in consultation with Intake and Assessment, without compromising any police or departmental investigation.
+• Manage any ongoing risk to students presented by the principal, manager or supervisor, remaining in the workplace, in consultation with Intake Referrals and Partnerships, without compromising any police or departmental investigation.

 • Monitor, review and provide advice on legislative, policy and procedural obligations relevant to student protection matters where employees are involved